northbridge-sys/en-lsl-framework/README.md

 🛑 FATAL ERROR: Script stopped: Everything is terrible.
 ```

-You can also send a copy of all logs as they are written to a separate object by writing the object's UUID to the `"logtarget"` value.
+You can also send a copy of all logs as they are written to a separate object by writing the object's UUID to the `"logtarget"` linkset data value.

 En also implements a structured request-response protocol, standard linkset data structures, and other methods for modular multi-script objects.
 For example, you can send a message to a specific script like so: